 your host name is

-entry does not work.
-Try adding an entry to the
+row does not work.
+Try adding a row to the

 user table that contains the IP address of